 On Saturday afternoon, Patterson described to CNN the process being used to try to find survivors in the town.

 “It’s a very thorough and slow process, because you have to be careful when you are dealing with so much debris, and so many unknowns.
-One wrong move and you could actually cause more damage, so it’s a slow methodical process.
-Lots of people out there, working together to do everything they can to hopefully find some survivors in that devastating area.”
+One wrong move and you could actually cause more damage, so it’s a slow, methodical process.”

 Patterson said that overnight emergency workers had received “dozens if not hundreds” of calls from people trying to find out if their loved ones were all right.

 Once the sun rose, troopers went to the addresses flagged to them to try to make contact and let concerned relatives know, he said.
 “We are still doing that right now, we’re doing welfare checks and basically going door-to-door or what used to be a door to make sure there is no one else inside.”

 Graves County jailer George Workman told CNN that his main jail is in ruins and he was forced to evacuate the 83 inmates to other facilities because the damage was so severe.
 None were injured at the jail when the tornado hit.

 “(The damage is) structurally bad enough that I question it’ll ever be able to open again,” Workman said.